viant/mcp/docs/howto.md

 ## Start the Server

-You can run the server over stdio, HTTP/SSE, or HTTP streaming.
+You can run the server over stdio, HTTP/SSE, or HTTP streamable.

 ### Stdio (typical for editor integrations)